• Skip to primary navigation

 • Filling the Dish: The apples should fill ¾ of the baking dish.
 If you have a deeper dish, you could always add more apples and adjust the sugar and spices as needed.

 • Make Ahead: Make the topping the night before (completely optional).
-The topping is super quick to throw together and can be tossed in the freezer over night.
+The topping is super quick to throw together and can be tossed in the freezer overnight.
 Then pull the frozen dough out right when you are done peeling, slicing, and coating the apples in sugar and spices.
 This is a better option than making the whole pie ahead of time and reheating.
-Its better fresh.
+It's better fresh.

 • If Making Same Day: If making the topping the day of, account for 1-2 hours for the dough to be in the freezer prior to slicing and baking.